deltachat/deltachat-node/README.md

 ## API

-The high level JavaScript API is a collection of classes wrapping most context types provided by `deltachat-core`.
+The high level JavaScript API is a collection of classes wrapping most context types provided by `deltachat-core-rust`.
 Please see the [class list](https://c.delta.chat/annotated.html) for an overview of this.

 - <a href="#deltachat_ctor"><code><b>DeltaChat()</b></code></a>
 - <a href="#class_deltachat"><code><b>class DeltaChat</b></code></a>